heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 - Andy Allison, Deputy Director for Strategic Planning and Analytics, Illinois Department of Healthcare and Family Services: "Mainstreaming analytics in Illinois Medicaid"
 - Roopa Foulger, VP Digital & Innovation Development, OSF Healthcare: "Unveiling the Data Potential: Personalized and Compassionate care in a Diverse Post-Pandemic World"
 - Professor James Parker, Senior Director, Office of Medicaid Innovation: "Opportunities in Medicaid"
+- Yi Tang, PhD Candidate, University of Minnesota - Twin Cities: "Designing a Mental Health Service Recommender System: Sensing and Responding to the Personalized Support Needs and Advancing Equity in Mental Healthcare Delivery."
 - Accenture: **TBD**

 #### 5.30 PM - 6.45 PM: Panel Discussion on Healthcare Research of Future